AmishRanpariya/AmishRanpariya/README.md

 ### 🌱 What do I do?
 - 🎓 I am having a Bachelor of Technology focused in Computer Science and engineering from **National Institute of Technology, Hamirpur**.
-- 💻 I'm a fast learner looking for interesting career opportunities in Android and Web as a full-stack developer.
+- 💻 I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.
-- 🕒Currently, I am looking for **internships** and **creative projects** in the field of Computer science and engineering.
+- 🕒 Currently, I am looking for **internships** and **creative projects** in the field of Computer science and engineering.
-- 🌱 I’m currently learning **JavaScript, p5.js, processing**
+- 🌱 I’m currently learning **JavaScript, UI design, p5.js**
 - 💬 Ping me about **Anything**, I'm glad to help you!😇
-- ⚡ Fun fact: **I'm Mobile coder too!! 🙃**

 <img align="center" height="225" width="400" alt="GIF" src="https://miro.medium.com/max/1360/1*IRGHmiGsa16stedQvIaZfw.gif" />